CDThomas/workout-app/notes.md

   - [Knock](https://github.com/nsarno/knock) looks like a good start.
 Can roll my own later if I want.
 - [ ] user can create routines
   - [ ] add routines and sets to db/models
-  - [ ] click exercise on left to add to sets on right
+  - [ ] click exercise on left to add to end of sets on right
+  - [ ] drag exercise from list to place in order in sets on right
   - [ ] drag and drop sets to change order
 - [ ] user can view routines they have created
 - [ ] user can edit routines